Move to CaymanFree Relocation Checklist

 • Decide whether to stay in your current area, move neighborhoods, or start a property search.

-• Document what did not work: commute, noise, parking, humidity, utility cost, school logistics, or grocery access.
+• Document what did not work: commute, noise, parking, humidity, utility cost, school logistics, telecom reliability, storm-readiness, or grocery access.

 • If buying later, begin tracking inventory, stamp duty, strata fees, insurance, and mortgage readiness.